plotly/plotly.github.io/_posts/2015-09-01-getting-to-know-the-plotly-modebar.md

 #Getting to Know The Plotly Modebar

-At the top of every Cartesian (aka two-dimensional) Plotly plot you will find icons with the following functions.
+At the top of every Cartesian (two-dimensional) Plotly plot you will find icons with the following functions.
 For 3d plots see below:

 ###Download plot as a PNG